 What is Diversion?

 Diversion is a form of Eviction Prevention.
-Non-profits in the region may have money to help rehouse families as well stop a tenant from being evicted.
+Non-profits in the region may have money to help rehouse families as well stop a resident from being evicted.
 ESG grants may be used for paying rent, the distribution of motel vouchers to the homeless, and utility or security deposit costs.
 Other support is offered too for low income families struggling with rental expenses.
 More information on Pierce County eviction help.

 Tacoma City Limits Rental assistance lottery